-Second, agency is experienced as a form of psychological freedom and ownership over the vehicle.
+Second, agency was experienced as a form of psychological freedom and ownership over the vehicle.
 Participants described feeling mentally more relaxed and less restrained in robotaxis, perceiving the car as ``their own'' rather than someone else’s property.
 As P16 explained, \textit{``I feel more free to speak my mind in a driverless car.
-With Didi, it always feels like this isn’t my private car and it’s the driver’s car.
-But with Apollo Go, it feels like this is the car I ordered, and I can say whatever I want inside.''} This sense of ownership is further reinforced through personalization features.
-In our autoethnographic observations, we found that robotaxi users can customize the color of the vehicle’s rooftop light via the app.
-When waiting for the car, the approaching vehicle displays the user’s chosen color, creating a sense of exclusivity and personal connection.
+With Didi\footnote{Didi is a popular Chinese mobility technology company, offering app-based transportation and related services such as ride-hailing. \url{https://en.wikipedia.org/wiki/DiDi}.}, it always feels like this isn’t my private car and it’s the driver’s car.
+But with Apollo Go, it feels like this is the car I ordered, and I can say whatever I want inside.''} This sense of ownership was further reinforced through personalization features.
+In our autoethnographic observations, we found that robotaxi users could customize the color of the vehicle’s rooftop light via the app.
+When waiting for the car, the approaching vehicle displayed the user’s chosen color, creating a sense of exclusivity and personal connection.
 P12 also highlighted this experience, \textit{``I think being able to customize things like colors makes you feel more comfortable.
 It’s like every ride has a color that belongs to you and waits for you.
-It gives you a sense of ritual.''} Additionally, robotaxis reduce the social and communicative burden often associated with human drivers.
+It gives you a sense of ritual.''} Additionally, robotaxis reduced the social and communicative burden often associated with human drivers.
 As P11 explained, \textit{``In terms of freedom, it’s better.
-Some drivers are overly talkative or proactive, and out of politeness you may feel uncomfortable refusing their enthusiasm.
-With robotaxi, you can choose to talk to the AI if you want, or not talk at all.''} Similarly, P04 emphasized the value of a personal space, \textit{``Robotaxis don’t require human interaction, and for someone like me who is a bit introverted and prefers minimal social contact, they offer a completely private environment.
+Some drivers are overly talkative or proactive, and out of politeness, you may feel uncomfortable refusing their enthusiasm.
+With robotaxis, you can choose to talk to the AI if you want, or not talk at all.''} Similarly, P04 emphasized the value of a personal space, \textit{``Robotaxis don’t require human interaction, and for someone like me who is a bit introverted and prefers minimal social contact, they offer a completely private environment.
 Inside, I can do whatever I want without interacting with anyone, which makes me feel much freer.''}